denten-books/plain-text/main.md

 ### 2.2 Microanalysis

-In a study on the construction of scientific knowledge, Bruno Latour and Steve Woolgar perform what they call an "ethnography" of a science lab, showing the passage of ideas from applied experiment to textual inscription.
-For Woolgar and Latour, the laboratory functions as a factory of sorts, ingesting matter and artifact to produce fact [@latour1986].
-That process of inscription comes to the fore explicitly: the output of science lab is, in some real ways, measured by its publication record [@latour1986].
-A scientist may object that her publication record is merely a byproduct of her research activity.
-Yet Latour shows pretty convincingly that the laboratory participants closest to the material conditions of knowledge production are at the same time, most marginalized members of the group.
+In a study on the construction of scientific knowledge, Bruno Latour and Steve Woolgar perform what they call an ethnography of a science lab, tracing the passage of ideas from applied experiment to textual inscription.
+For Woolgar and Latour a laboratory functions as a factory of sorts, ingesting matter and artifact to produce fact [@latour1986]. *Laboratory Life* brings the process of inscription to the fore, showing that the output of a science lab is not some abstract notion of "knowledge" or "discovery," but a publication record [@latour1986].
+A scientist may object that such publications are merely a byproduct of the lab's research activity.
+Woolgar and Latour challange that view in showing how laboratory participants closest to the material conditions of knowledge production are, at the same time, most marginalized members of the group.
 Lab technicians handle the matter of mass spectrometers and bioassays.
-Ph.D. holders, by contrast, spend most of their time handling inscription devices like printers and computer consoles.
+Doctorate degree holders, by contrast, spend most of their time handling inscription devices like printers and computer consoles.
+Were we to view the laboratory from the outside, as a black box, we would see a flow of instrumentation and bio-mass into the box, and after a long period of gestation, a flow of inscriptions out.

 Although much cited in the study of culture, science, and technology, *Laboratory Life* had curiously little impact on the study of literature, even